mareqcerny/CodeAcademy_Portfolio-PySpark_Wikipedia/README.md

 This project is part of my CodeAcademy course.
 Data set was provided by CodeAcademy to PySpark with real data examples.
 ------------------------------------------------------------------------

-File Code.ipynb - contains my code for this project
+File code.ipynb - contains my code for this project